-Charlotte Vale (Bette Davis) is a New England spinster on the verge of a nervous breakdown.
-Against her domineering mother’s (Gladys Cooper, My Fair Lady) wishes, Charlotte goes to a mental institution where she improves with the help of a kind psychiatrist (Claude Rains, Mr. Smith Goes to Washington).
+Charlotte Vale (Bette Davis) is a wealthy spinster on the verge of a nervous breakdown.
+Against her domineering mother’s (Gladys Cooper, My Fair Lady) wishes, Charlotte goes to a mental institution, where she improves with the help of a kind psychiatrist, Dr. Jaquith (Claude Rains, The Invisible Man).
 Later, Charlotte travels to South America and falls in love with a married man (Paul Henreid, Casablanca).

 Reaction & Thoughts:

-Bette Davis gives the role of Charlotte Vale everything she’s got.
-I don’t want to sound like I’m not appreciative of the great work of actors Gladys Cooper (Oscar-nominated), Claude Rains and Paul Henried, but Davis’s captivating performance ties the film together.
-She has this pensive, reflective look throughout the film.
+Bette Davis is unforgettable as Charlotte.
+I don’t want to sound like I’m not appreciative of the outstanding work of actors Paul Henried, Gladys Cooper and Claude Rains, but Davis’s captivating performance is what binds the film together.
+She has this pensive, reflective look throughout the entire movie.
 It’s as if Davis is evaluating everything she says and does — the analytic approach fits the role so well.

 I was surprised to read that Davis wasn’t the studio’s first choice.
-Warner Bros. wanted Ginger Rogers (The Major and the Minor) or Irene Dunne (I Remember Mama).
-Barbara Stanwyck, who had great success with author Prouty’s Stella Dallas, was interested in playing Charlotte.
-Davis was furious and demanded the role for herself — Charlotte remains one of her finest creations!
-The cast also includes Ilka Chase (No Time for Love), John Loder (Sabotage), Lee Patrick (The Maltese Falcon), Bonita Granville (These Three) and Mary Wickes (The Man Who Came to Dinner) as a nurse.
+Warner Bros. wanted Ginger Rogers (The Major and the Minor) or Irene Dunne (Love Affair).
+Davis was furious and demanded the role for herself — Charlotte remains one of her finest creations.
+The cast also includes Ilka Chase (The Animal Kingdom), John Loder (Alfred Hitchcock’s Sabotage) and Bonita Granville (These Three) as Davis’s niece.

 Conclusions & Final Thoughts: